ConocoPhillips Co. (COP). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $441 is below the $2,100 target I look for in a stock that has increased dividends as long as COP has.
-The stock's current yield of 4.25% exceeds the 3.68% estimated 20-year average MMA rate.
+COP earned a Star in this section for its NPV MMA Diff. of the $2,266.
+This amount is in excess of the $2,000 target I look for in a stock that has increased dividends as long as COP has.
+The stock's current yield of 6.08% exceeds the 2.92% estimated 20-year average MMA rate.

-Memberships and Peers: COP is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company’s peer group includes: BP plc (BP) with a 4.9% yield, Chevron Corp.
-(CVX) with a 3.6% yield and Exxon Mobil Corporation (XOM) with a 2.6% yield.
+Peers: The company’s peer group includes: BP plc (BP) with a 7.7% yield, Chevron Corp.
+(CVX) with a 5.7% yield and Exxon Mobil Corporation (XOM) with a 4.0% yield.

-Conclusion: COP did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks COP as a 1-Star Very Weak stock.
+Conclusion: COP did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks COP as a 3-Star Hold stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $38.28 before COP's NPV MMA Differential increased to the $2,100 minimum that I look for in a stock with 14 years of consecutive dividend increases.
-At that price the stock would yield 7.2%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $49.72 before COP's NPV MMA Differential decreased to the $2,000 minimum that I look for in a stock with 15 years of consecutive dividend increases.
+At that price the stock would yield 5.9%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,100 NPV MMA Differential, the calculated rate is 7.6%.
-This dividend growth rate is higher than the 2.2% used in this analysis, thus providing no margin of safety.
-COP has a risk rating of 2.25 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,000 NPV MMA Differential, the calculated rate is 5.0%.
+This dividend growth rate is higher than the 2.8% used in this analysis, thus providing no margin of safety.
+COP has a risk rating of 1.50 which classifies it as a Low risk stock.

-At 615%, COP's free cash flow payout is at an unacceptable level.
+With significant North America production, the dramatic decline in crude oil prices has put pressure on the company's operating results.
+The company's free cash flow payout of -97% (up from -1037%) is at an unacceptable level.
 This is a result of lower cash earnings and increased Capx.
 To compensate, its latest dividend increase was low compared to past increases.
-As a result, COP is now trading well above my calculated fair value of $49.76.
-For now I will not be adding to my position, and plan to watch the stock very closely.
+COP is now trading right at my calculated fair value of $47.14.
+For now, I will not add to my position, and plan to watch the stock very closely.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in COP (4.0% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I was long in COP (2.6% of my Dividend Growth Portfolio) and long XOM and CVX.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis